grafana/grafana/docs/sources/installation/behind_proxy.md

 ### IIS URL Rewrite Rule (Windows) with Subpath

 IIS requires that the URL Rewrite module is installed.
+In order to use Reverse-proxy in IIS you may need to enable ARR - [learn more](https://blogs.msdn.microsoft.com/friis/2016/08/25/setup-iis-with-url-rewrite-as-a-reverse-proxy-for-real-world-apps/)

 Given: